ronkok/Hurmet/docs/manual.md

 *   An under-score within an identifier is allowed and will be interpreted to mean the start of a subscript.
 *   If an identifier has only one letter, then an accent character may be written after it.
-Hurmet will render the accent above the letter, as in ¢θ̂¢.
+Hurmet will render the accent above the letter, as in ¢`θ̂`¢.
-*   Primes may be appended to the very end, as in: ¢f_c′¢.
+*   Primes may be appended to the very end, as in: ¢`f_c′`¢.
 *   The following keywords may not be used as variable names: `π`, `im`, `ℏ`, `pi`, `true`, `false`, `root`, `if`, `else`, `elseif`, `otherwise`, `end`, `and`, `or`, `in`, `to`.